eth-easl/dandelionSDK/README.md

 - `CHERI`, for the platform using cheri isolation
 - `MMU_FREEBSD`, for the mmu-based platforms running on freebsd
 - `MMU_LINUX`, for mmu-based platforms running on linux
-- `DEBUG` (default), for running applications locally on a linux system, with mock inputs and outputs.
+- `DEBUG` (default), for running applications locally on a linux system with mock inputs, dumping outputs to the terminal when terminating.

 If no value is set, `DEBUG` will be used for the platform value.

 ## Examples